The Second Nine Months

 In the womb, all baby’s needs are met automatically.
 The temperature is constant, the pressure is constant, and the sounds of the mother’s heartbeat and voice are rhythmic and soothing.
 The baby is enclosed, protected, and safe.
 And then “out of a totally protective, secure, nutritive, life sustaining and nurturing womb, we are born, helpless.”
 (Palmer, 21)

-But mothers are tuned by evolution to provide a safe holding place during their babies’ continued growth—one in which nutrition, protection, warmth, and proximity are all taken care of.
-The familiar, comfortable environment of her mother’s body reassures the baby by telling her that she is in a secure place, that she will be provided for, and that she is in contact with the world and “not airily suspended in it.”
+But mothers are tuned by evolution to provide a safe holding place during their babies’ continued growth— one in which nutrition, protection, warmth, and proximity are all taken care of.
+The familiar, comfortable environment of her mother’s body reassures the baby by telling her that she is in a secure place, that she will be provided for, and this baby looks so peaceful and content sleeping in her lambswool nest that mimics the containment of the womb.
+Mothers can create and imitate that comfortable and secure environment by wrapping their babies with a baby wrap or a piece of cloth. that she is in contact with the world and “not airily suspended in it.”
 (Montagu, 1896, 157) It is from this secure base that exploration of her world can happen.

 Dr. Pearce describes the womb as a place that offers three things to a newly forming life: “a source of possibility, a source of energy to explore that possibility, and a safe place within which that possibility can take place.”
 (Pearce, 18) Mothers can create and imitate that place outside of the womb too.

-Wearing Your Baby Mimics the Enclosure and Pressure of the Womb
+Wearing Your Baby Mimics the Enclosure and the Pressure of the Womb

 “Our silent and most potent language, touch, is the medium through which parent and infant communicate and become attached, each tender touch strengthening the bond between them.
 It nurtures our infants’ psychological growth; stimulates their physical and mental growth; assures smoothness of physiological functions like breathing, heart rate and digestion; enhances their self-concept, body awareness, and sexual identity; boosts their immune system; and even enhances the grace and stability of their movement.”
 (Heller, 5)